Gaelic warfare: Adaptations

 As time went on, the Gaels began intensifying their raids and colonies in Roman Britain (c.
 200–500 AD).
 Naval forces were necessary for this, and, as a result, large numbers of small boats, called currachs, were employed.
 Gaelic forces were so frequently at sea (especially the Dál Riata Gaels), weaponry had to change.
 Javelins and slings became more uncommon, as they required too much space to launch, which the small currachs did not allow.
 Instead, more and more Gaels were armed with bows and arrows.

 The Dál Riata, for example, after colonizing the west of Scotland and becoming a maritime power, became an army composed completely of archers.
 Slings also went out of use, replaced by both bows and a very effective naval weapon called the crann tabhaill, a kind of catapult.

 Later, when the Gaels came into contact with the Vikings, they realized the need for heavier weaponry, so as to make hacking through the much larger Norse shields and heavy mail-coats possible.

 Heavier hacking-swords and polearm weapons became more frequent, as did Iron helmets and mail-coats.
 Gaels began to regularly use the double-handed "Dane Axe", wielded by the Vikings.
-Irish and Scottish infantry troops fighting with the Claymore, axes and heavier armor, in addition to their own native darts and bows.
+Irish and Scottish infantry troops fighting with the Claymore, axes and heavier armour, in addition to their own native darts and bows.
 These heavy troops became known as the Gallòglaigh (Gallowglass), or "foreign soldiers", and formed an important part of Gaelic armies in the future.

-The coming of the Normans into Ireland and Britain several hundred years later also forced the Irish and Scots to use an increasingly large number of more heavily armored warriors combined quick skirmisher cavalry in order to effectively deal with the mail-clad Normans.
+The coming of the Normans into Ireland and Britain several hundred years later also forced the Irish and Scots to use an increasingly large number of more heavily armoured warriors combined quick skirmisher cavalry in order to effectively deal with the mail-clad Normans.

 During the Scottish Wars of Independence, the Scots had to develop a means to counter the Anglo-Norman English and their devastating combined use of heavy cavalry and the Longbow.
 Which had dominated almost every battlefield in Great Britain since Hastings.

 The Scottish rebels Andrew de Moray, William Wallace and Scottish King Robert the Bruce can all be credited with the development of the Schiltron as a counter to the Normans and their early use of combined arms warfare.
 English Chroniclers of the era said of the warriors in the Schiltrons: